Romania in the Eurovision Song Contest 2005: Controversy

 The selection competition saw some controversial events.
 Nicolae Dinescu, the drummer of the band Juke Box, died on the morning prior to the contest of a heart attack; the group still decided to compete in the contest.
 Larger controversy came following the winner's announcement, when second-placed Loredana accused TVR of vote rigging.
 She suggested that this was done because she did not want to sign a contract with the broadcaster that related to the copyright of her song, basing the accusation on reports that her voting line was continuously busy and so people were unable to vote for her when they called.
-The newspaper Jurnalul Național agreed with the singer's thoughts, seeing her as the real winner.
-According to the publication, the jury votes and the televoting were not added up correctly.
+In an editorial for Jurnalul Național, Dana Andronie and Cătălina Iancu agreed with the singer's thoughts, seeing her as the real winner.
+According to them, the jury votes and the televoting were not added up correctly.

 Promotion

 TVR promoted Anghel and Sistem as Romania's entrants for the Eurovision Song Contest with tours abroad and in Romanian communities in Europe.
 They also had coverage in Romanian diaspora press and on various Romanian and international websites, as well as on radio stations and in European clubs.
 In addition, TVR sent supporting e-mails to all addresses stored on their server.
 A music video for "Let Me Try" was released in 2005 and included on an enhanced CD release of the single that year.
 It features Anghel performing to the song while Sistem drums on barrels in a desert.